atharmohammad/Token-Pool/Steps.md

 Should share can only be sold when nft is bought or not ?s give minimum share to manager specified in the start of token pool

+platform should start pool for every nft that is being listed platform according to cost should decide what should be maximum memebers in the token pool users then can pay lamports to be part of token pool platform account should get some cut from the selling of nft